 The Poetry Fishbowl is now CLOSED.
-Thank you for your time and attention.
-I'm still writing, so keep an eye on this page.
+Thank your for your time and attention.
+Please keep an eye on this post as I'm still writing.

-Starting now, the bonus Poetry Fishbowl is open!
-This is the perk for Poetry Fishbowl meeting the $250 goal three times.
-Today's theme is "The Moon Door,"
+Starting now, the Poetry Fishbowl is open!
+Today's theme is "Otherkin and Other-nesses."

 Writing is usually considered a solitary pursuit.
 One exception to this is a fascinating exercise called a "fishbowl."
 This has various forms, but all of them basically involve some kind of writing in public, usually with interaction between author and audience.
 A famous example is Harlan Ellison's series of "stories under glass"